mitre/uploaddataapp/README.md

 ** AES-CBC encryption uses a static, predictable initialization vector (IV) embedded in the app code ** No MAC is used in conjunction with the AES-CBC encryption

-Additionally, the app demonstrates the use of runtime permissions introduced in Android 5.0.
-Since the app's targetSdkVersion is 23, if running on an Android 5.0+ device, in addition to the app declaring uses-permission entries for each app in its AndroidManifest.xml, the user must at runtime explicitly grant certain app permissions before the app can use them.

 ## Setup
 This project can easily be imported into Android Studio.
+It must be run on a device with **API level <= 22** (5.1 Lollipop) due to the new runtime permissions system introduced in API 23.
+(6.0 Marshmallow)